Tropical bottlenose whale: Population and distribution

-Tropical bottlenose whale observations indicate they travel in larger groups than any other local species of beaked whales.
-The size of the pods ranges from the tens up to 100, with 15 to 20 being typical, and the groups appear very cohesive.
-Their pods are sometimes associated with other species, such as short-finned pilot whales, bottlenose dolphins, spinner dolphins, and humpback whales.
-Tropical bottlenose whales have been known to breach the surface, and they normally have visible, but short, blows.
-Their dives last between 11 and 33 minutes, with one individual diving for least 45 minutes.

 Conservation

 No records report the whale being hunted, although individuals have been trapped in fishing nets off Sri Lanka and a stranding in Taiwan in 2005 involving a cow-calf pair may have been due to nearby naval exercises.
 The tropical bottlenose whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).